crytic/echidna/README.md

 ## Development

-It is possible to devlop Echidna with Cabal inside `nix-shell`.
+It is possible to develop Echidna with Cabal inside `nix-shell`.
 Nix will automatically install all the dependencies required for development including `crytic-compile` and `solc`.
 A quick way to get GHCi with Echidna ready for work:
 ```